UdonVR/Udon/Basics/UI/General_Interact/README.md

 Thank you.

 ## [NetworkToggleArray](/Basics/UI/General_Interact/NetworkToggleArray.cs)
+Pre made script to turn any number of objects on and off.

 - General use toggle that uses Interact()
 - Choose between Local or Network
 - Master check